 The Misdemeanor Mental Health Court (MMHC), formerly the Diversion Treatment Court, is a pre-plea and post-plea Accountability Court for individuals charged with a misdemeanor or ordinance offense in DeKalb County, with a verifiable mental health diagnosis.
 With successful completion of the Court, the sentence will be vacated, charges dismissed, and the record restricted.
 While in MMHC, a Participant will be required to attend court appearances, mental health treatment appointments, therapeutic group sessions, undergo random drug screens, comply with medication adherence, while reporting to a case manager and adhering to an individualized treatment plan.

 Judge Rhathelia Stroud is the presiding judge of the Misdemeanor Mental Health Court.
-She has served as presiding judge for the past nine years, and also served as the court’s director for seven years.
-Judge Stroud has been a Magistrate for eleven years.
+She has served as presiding judge for the past eleven years, and also served as the court’s director for seven years.
+Judge Stroud has been a Magistrate for thirteen years.

 Please use the buttons below to select the appropriate case type.